Tips Bulletin

 When exposed to prolonged sunlight, hydrogen peroxide begins to break down and lose its potency to clean.
 Check on the stain periodically and remove the mixture from your carpet with a cloth once clean.

-This spray also works quite well to get blood out of carpet or a fabric couch, as well as clothing.
+This spray also works quite well to get blood out of carpet, a fabric couch, and clothing.

 Remove Food Coloring from Carpet with Ammonia